Glossary

 This feature leverages predicted attendance, local accommodation demand, third-party economic indicators, and contextual event metadata to produce an event-attributable dollar value.
 It represents an approximation of spending activity in the area surrounding the event.

-* Getting Started Guide: [predicted-event-spend](https://docs.predicthq.com/getting-started/predicthq-data/predicted-event-spend "mention")
+* Getting Started Guide: [Predicted Event Spend](/getting-started/predicthq-data/predicted-event-spend.md)

 ## Predicted Events